rgnji/Meshing/README.md

   1. IIQMAX in **fdns01** and **xprep.f** may need to be changed
   2. The size of IZS, IZT...... in **tecout.f** may need to be changed
   3. The direction of grids (i,j,k) needs to obey the **right hand rule**
+  4. The inlet type option in ITYBC (group 6) is not **-2** but **-3**
+  5. In group 10, the zones for JPC and JMN must not has local zone number greater than the number of processors that your mpirun uses
+  6. In initial flow field, flow rate at the inlet is determined from inlet velocity
+  7. The velocity at the boundary has to be zero in the initial flow field
-  4. binary_fort13 in plot3dout.py, flowfield.py, tecout.py and test.py are of no use
+  8. binary_fort13 in plot3dout.py, flowfield.py, tecout.py and test.py are of no use